Can Pricing Consulting Firms 🏢 Really Help Executives With Fixed Views & Biases?

 This training should include the technical aspects of pricing so the business has a benchmark of core pricing knowledge.
 It should also include all the soft skills required for pricing transformation projects.
 As this area is often the real reason why pricing projects fail.

-The roles of pricing strategy consulting firms and project members need to be clearly defined before the project starts.
+Define the roles of pricing strategy consulting firms and project members clearly before the project starts.

 Understand the consultants’ responsibilities and activities required to drive the project.
 The workflows required with other teams is also key to reaching project goals.